 Bassett is a tiny city located in the state of Nebraska.
 With a population of 549 people and just one neighborhood, Bassett is the 177th largest community in Nebraska.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bassett is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Bassett isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bassett are a mix of both white- and blue-collar jobs.
 Overall, Bassett is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bassett who work in management occupations (14.83%), sales jobs (10.73%), and teaching (9.46%).

-The education level of Bassett citizens is substantially higher than the typical US community, as 29.09% of adults in Bassett have at least a bachelor's degree.
+The overall education level of Bassett citizens is substantially higher than the typical US community, as 29.09% of adults in Bassett have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Bassett in 2022 was $34,158, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $136,632 for a family of four.
 However, Bassett contains both very wealthy and poor people as well.